Admer456/slice-of-life/blog/misc/2024/08-21-legacy_quarter3.md

 Mental health.. mhm.
 Yeah, it's good now.
 I fixed my sleep schedule, too, I managed to wake up at 7:40 this morning and have proper pre-11:30 breakfast even.
 Back then it was a scramble to have brunch before 15:00, hah.

 The VRChat + Virtual Desktop hack still works, annnd I've yet to actually automate it.
 Because of course, that's how it goes.
-My brother managed to complete Boneworks, Bonelab and Half-Life Alyx, all before me.
-Because of course.
+My brother managed to complete Boneworks, Bonelab and Half-Life Alyx, all before me. <!-- truncate --> Because of course.

 I've been looking for a new job lately.
 I can hardly believe I'm saying this, but going to the office every weekday would actually be quite nice!